Frances Lupton: Marriage and children

 Francis and Frances lived just outside the rapidly industrialising city at Potternewton Hall, later moving to Beechwood, a Georgian country house in Roundhay.
 Francis had farms at Beechwood and worked as a director of the family wool manufacturing firm until he died suddenly at the age of 70 in 1884.

 The Luptons had five sons, Francis Martineau, Arthur, Herbert (who died young), Charles, and Hugh.
 When her brother's wife died, she took in their daughter Mabel Greenhow to raise alongside her own children; Mabel grew up to write as Mrs Murray Hickson.
 Her four surviving sons contributed to the civic life of Leeds; two became Lord Mayor of Leeds.
-Through Olive Middleton (1881-1936), the eldest child of her eldest child Francis Martineau (1848-1921), Frances Lupton is the great-great-great-grandmother of Catherine, Duchess of Cambridge.
+Through Olive Middleton (1881–1936), the eldest child of her eldest child Francis Martineau (1848–1921), Frances Lupton is the great-great-great-grandmother of Catherine, Princess of Wales.

 Female education reform

 Context

 Secular education of women became a more pressing issue by the mid-19th century.
 Girls' schools, including small boarding establishments, had existed for generations (for example Mary Wollstonecraft's school in Newington Green in the 1780s, with ties to Newington Green Unitarian Church and the Newington Academy for Girls, set up by Quakers in 1824), but a new impetus was given by the founding of colleges offering single-sex education to young women.
 Queen's College, London opened in London in 1848 to provide qualifications for governesses.
 The first girls' schools targeted at university entrance were North London Collegiate School (from 1850) and Cheltenham Ladies' College (from the appointment of Dorothea Beale in 1858).
 Emily Davies campaigned for women's higher education in the 1860s, and founded Girton in 1869, and Anne Clough founded Newnham in 1871 – both of these colleges were affiliated with but not entirely accepted by the University of Cambridge.

 Lupton's aunt Harriet Martineau paid a visit to the United States in 1834, one of her areas of interest was the emerging girls' schools.
 In Society in America (1837), the sociologist criticised the state of female education:

 "The intellect of women is confined by an unjustifiable restriction of ... education ...
 As women have none of the objects in life for which an enlarged education is considered requisite, the education is not given ...
 The choice is to either be ill-educated, passive, and subservient, or well-educated, vigorous, and free only upon sufferance."